 About one out of every 200 people have an amputation.
 Most cope with it well.
 Though, it may take time to adjust to the loss of a limb.
 Men are at much higher risk of amputation than women.

 Two-thirds of amputations involve an upper limb such as a hand.
 Many occur because of circulation problems and vascular complications.
 Many are also caused by accidents.
 Sometimes, amputations happen because of accidents caused by careless drivers or negligent employers.
 This is where our team of personal injury lawyers can help you.

 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!

 Call The Law Offices of L. Clayton Burgess Today!

 Impacts of a car, truck, or motorcycle accidents can cause injuries.
 Some injuries result in the severing of an arm or leg.
 Other times, a crushed limb requires surgical amputation.The long-term prospects for people who have lost limbs have improved.
 Mostly this is from advances in medical care and treatment.
-But also due to improvements in the function and fit of prosthesis.
+But also due to improvements in the function and fit of the prosthesis.
 It helps to have a knowledgeable lawyer on your side if you are recovering from the loss of a limb.

 If you or a loved one has lost a limb in an accident caused by another, you may have legal grounds for compensation.
 The party responsible for your injury should pay your medical bills and expenses.
 Talk to a committed personal injury lawyer focused on helping clients.
 Call Clay now!
 We provide an initial personal injury consultation FREE of charge.
 And if we agree to accept your case, we work on a contingent basis.
 We get paid if there is a recovery of funds.
 Contact our offices today.